Nehrybka: Austrian Empire

-In 1909 the village was owned by Hieronim Prince Lubomirski, and in 1914 Nehrybka belonged to Princess Karolina Lubomirska.
+In 1909, the village was owned by Prince Hieronim Lubomirski, and in 1914 Nehrybka belonged to Princess Karolina Lubomirska.

-World War I-World War II
+World Wars

-World War I was fought during the years 1914-1918.
+World War I was fought in 1914–1918.
 The lands near Nehrybka were especially besieged by the attacking Russian army.
-With the defeat of the Central Powers, namely Germany and Austria-Hungary, Nehrybka was to join the emerging Polish state.
+With the defeat of the Central Powers, namely Germany and Austria-Hungary, Nehrybka was to join the re-emerging Polish state.
 This was a difficult period in the village's history.
 The Ukrainian Greek Catholic majority living in and around Nehrybka was aware that they were a separate nation and wanted to have their own state.
 The problem is that for hundreds of years the lands, on which the Ukrainians wanted to create it, had belonged to the Poles.
 Shortly before the end of World War I, demobilized soldiers of both nations in Galicia, armed themselves and began to fight for the independence of their respective nations.
 From this time come the legendary Polish Eagles of Przemyśl.
-Eventually, Nehrybka found itself a part of the Polish state.
-The Second Polish Republic lasted about twenty years.
+Eventually, Nehrybka found itself a part of the Second Polish Republic.

-On September 1, 1939 Poland was attacked by the Germans and on September 17 by the Soviet Union.
-Poland disappeared from the map.
-The border between Germany and the Soviet Union proceeded along the San River, dividing Przemyśl into two, and leaving Nehrybka under Soviet control.
+On September 1, 1939, Poland was attacked by the Germans and on September 17 by the Soviet Union.
+The border between Germany and the Soviet Union proceeded along the San River, dividing Przemyśl into two, and leaving Nehrybka under Soviet occupation.
 This state of affairs lasted until 1941.
-On June 22 at the German-Soviet border, German troops attacked the USSR.
-Within days, the residents of Nehrybka became citizens of the Nazi Third Reich.
-However, failures on the Eastern front, and especially by the Germans at the Battle of Kursk, tipped the balance in favor of the Soviet troops.
+On June 22, at the German–Soviet border, German troops attacked the Soviet Union, and within days, Nehrybka passed under German occupation.
+The Germans operated a subcamp of the Stalag 327 prisoner-of-war camp in the village, with mass graves of Italian POWs unearthed in 1961.
+The Soviet and Italian prisoners of war met a terrible fate.
+They were kept under inhumane conditions.
+Witnesses claim that the camp did not even have grass, because it was eaten by the prisoners.
+In one of the present factory buildings Polna S.A., prisoners of war were shot and then thrown into a mass grave at the Battery 2 "Nehrybka.
+To this day, in this place, stands a monument commemorating the tragedy of those people.
 On July 27, 1944, Nehbryka was liberated from German occupation.
-In the liberated territories, in a few years, began to rule the "people's government," which under Stalin was particularly onerous for residents.
+In the liberated territories, in a few years, began to rule the Soviet-installed puppet "people's government," which under Stalin was particularly onerous for residents.